State Highway 1 (New Zealand): North Island (SH 1N)

 From Levin, SH 1 follows the narrowing western coastal plain southwards.
-The highway crosses into the Wellington Region 15 km south of Levin, and just north of Ōtaki widens into the Kapiti Expressway, a fully grade-separated four-lane dual carriageway.
+The highway crosses into the Wellington Region 15 km south of Levin, and just north of Ōtaki widens into the Kāpiti Expressway, a fully grade-separated four-lane dual carriageway.
 This expressway bypasses the Kāpiti conurbation of Waikanae, Paraparaumu and Raumati, before reaching the end of the coastal plain at Mackays Crossing.
 It then becomes the Transmission Gully Motorway and steeply ascends through mountainous terrain to the Wainui Saddle, before descending through its namesake to Pāuatahanui and bypassing Porirua to the east before reaching the northern suburbs of Wellington, New Zealand's capital city.

-Immediately after entering Wellington City in the suburb of Linden, the Transmission Gully Motorway ends, and SH 1 merges on to the Johnsonville-Porirua Motorway.
+Immediately after entering the city of Wellington in the suburb of Linden, the Transmission Gully Motorway ends, and SH 1 merges on to the Johnsonville-Porirua Motorway.
 The motorway gradually ascends through Tawa before reaching Johnsonville.
 Here, the motorway ends, and SH 1 as a six-lane arterial road steeply descends through the Ngauranga Gorge to the Ngauranga Interchange, on the shore of Wellington Harbour.

 At Ngauranga, SH 1 becomes the Wellington Urban Motorway, skirting the shore of the harbour then passing the city centre to the west.
 The motorway ends at Te Aro, where a one-way system takes traffic to the Basin Reserve.
 Northbound traffic uses the Wellington Inner City Bypass (opened 2007), while southbound traffic uses Vivian Street.
 From the Basin Reserve, SH 1 travels through the Mount Victoria Tunnel to Wellington's eastern suburbs and Wellington International Airport.
 SH 1 ends at a roundabout at the entrance to the airport.